dremerten/dockerizing_rails/README.md

 ![alt text](https://i.stack.imgur.com/soecn.png)

+# Once you have Docker, Postgres and the Repo Cloned
 ****************************************************************************************************************
 3) ### To get the containers up and running change into scripts directory and execute setup-env.sh
 ```